 I’m Rebecca Romney, the Rare Book Expert on Pawn Stars and Manager at the Las Vegas Gallery of Bauman Rare Books.

 My rare books blog is named after Aldus Manutius, the 15th century Venetian printer who supervised the creation of the Italic fount and popularized the octavo format (the format in which most of our books today are published–usually the size of a normal hardcover).

-Aldus played a major role in the popularization of classics.
-He printed many of the great Greek authors for the first time, and his pioneering of the octavo format made books more accessible to a wider public.
+Aldus played a major role in the making classics accessible after the invention of printing.
+He printed many of the great Greek authors for the first time, and his pioneering of the octavo format made books more convenient to a wider public.

 Aldus himself was a scholar who befriended the best editors and professors of the day to create these works.
 His printing press was the hub for scholars, humanists, and anyone dedicated to literature.